 This former white highland destination also has bragging rights to the title of one of the coldest places in Kenya.
 But you already knew that!
 You may not know that in Limuru exists the longest train tunnel in Kenya, the Buxton Tunnel.

 At one point, its notoriety as a crime scene, including murders, made the 1.7 M Buxton Tunnel lose its fascination as a colonial marvel.
-The tunnel instead became a place of horror where everyone except the trains that plied this route avoided.
+The tunnel instead became a place of horror that everyone except the trains that plied this route avoided.

 As I stood here this afternoon, it was years after a major police crackdown had wiped out the gangs that operated in the darkness of this long tunnel.
 Yet even then, I could not bring myself to venture anywhere inside it despite there being no apparent reason for alarm – better to be safe than sorry, I wised myself!